Dr Elena Cooper

 Elena Cooper is Leverhulme Early Career Fellow at CREATe, University of Glasgow, having joined CREATe in 2014 as Postdoctoral Researcher in Copyright Law, History and Policy.

-Elena’s first monograph – Art and Modern Copyright: The Contested Image (forthcoming, Cambridge University Press, 2018) - will provide the first in-depth account of the history of artistic copyright (painting, drawing, engraving and photographs) over a longitudinal period (1850-1911).
+Elena’s first monograph – Art and Modern Copyright: The Contested Image (Cambridge University Press, 2018) – provides the first in-depth account of the history of artistic copyright (painting, drawing, engraving and photographs) over a longitudinal period (1850-1911).
 Based on significant original archival work Art and Modern Copyright uncovers perspectives on copyright that have been long forgotten today, challenging the way we think about copyright and its history.
+The book was launched in December 2018, with an event at the Victorian Picture Gallery, Royal Holloway, University of London.
+A film, produced by Exhibition on Screen, which uses the rich collection of nineteenth century art in the Gallery as a way into copyright history, will follow in 2019

 Elena has published a number of articles on the challenges of multiple authorship for copyright law, published in Law and Philosophy (identifying insights for copyright from 20th century institutional art theories), Journal of the Copyright Society of the USA (explaining history of divergence between UK and US) and Social and Legal Studies (original archival work into copyright issues arising from the involvement of thousands of unpaid volunteers in the making of the nineteenth century Oxford English Dictionary and comparing to Wikipedia).